RubendeBruin/DAVE-book/orcaflex.md

 any .obj files used in visuals will be copied to the same folder as the .yml file.

+From the Gui: file -> export -> orcaflex

 ### Example notebooks